SagarBose/TemperatureGrabber/README.md

 ## Usage Steps:

 1. Run Python script and enter the city and country and year
-2. Run Notepad++ Macro on the text file
+2. Copy Text from generated file
-3. Paste data into Excel file and drag formula
+3. Paste data into Excel file Cell B2 and drag formula
 4. Voila!